fabian-sp/step-back/configs/README.md

 ```

 *Case b)* Assume you have already ran some settings and only want to run new settings.
-The function will determine whether a specific setting has been run, by looking into the output from a ``output_dir`` which belong to ``exp_id``.
-Hence, you can run
+The function will determine whether a specific setting has been run, by looking into the output from a ``output_dir`` which belong to ``exp_id``. **This is an experimental feature and should be handled with caution!**.
+You can run

 ```python
 from stepback.utils import split_config